Here Are The Top 8 Movie Streaming Platforms In Malaysia

 |Netflix||Mobile only RM17/month|

 |Viu||RM7.90/month||Free with advertisements|

-It should be noted that not all content will be available for free viewing from iFlix and Viu.
-Some of it will be locked away behind a VIP paywall.
+It should be noted that while some of these services offer free videos, certain movies and tv shows will be locked away behind a VIP subscription paywall.

 Additionally, Amazon Prime Video charges you in US dollars.
 Meaning that how much you are actually paying each month could fluctuate according to the exchange rate.
 It won’t vary all that much unless there’s a dramatic change, but it could be something to keep in mind if you have a strict budget.